 Students in the Engineering & Technology programs will be able to utilize this piece of equipment in many different ways including scanning to a 3D print, and parts inspection in Computer Integrated Manufacturing class.
 Students in the Intro to Engineering Design class would be able to use it to measure parts in the reverse engineering unit of the course.
 It may even be an interesting tool for art students as well!

-A parent of a former student has donated the device which he uses in all aspects of the product development in his company MCM Design, Inc. This is a local company doing global design work right here in Cazenovia.
+A parent of a former student has donated manufacturing equipment and PCD Tools, which he uses in all aspects of the product development in his company, MCM Design, Inc. This is a local company doing global design work right here in Cazenovia.
 One of the goals of this small local company is to develop products to be manufactured cost effectively in the U.S.A.
 What better way to do it than pass down technology to the people who will be using it in the future: our high school engineering students!
 We will be highlighting this company and the work they have done at a later date.

 Here’s a cool idea for a project with it from Jay Leno: (This is the company that manufactures the arm that we are getting as well!)